CoursePark/gemfury-deploy/README.md

       image: bluedrop360/gemfury-deploy
       cached: true
       environment:
-        GEMFURY_USERNAME: <username>
+        GEMFURY_USERNAME: <username value>
-      encrypted_env:
+      encrypted_environment:
+        # GEMFURY_API_TOKEN
-        - <encrypted GEMFURY_API_TOKEN>
+        - <encrypted "GEMFURY_API_TOKEN=<token value>", see below>
       volumes:
-        - ./:/repo
+        - ./:/repo/

-Mac Instructions for encrypting the base64 encoded environment variables for secure use in `codeship-services.yml` or `codeship-steps.yml`:

-- copy the value of the `GEMFURY_API_TOKEN` environment variable
-- use this command line to convert it into an encrypted value
+*Note:* to create the encrypted_environment value for `GEMFURY_API_TOKEN` on the Mac the following ca be helpful:

-      echo "GEMFURY_API_TOKEN=$(pbpaste)" > raw.tmp && jet encrypt raw.tmp crypt.tmp && cat crypt.tmp | pbcopy && rm raw.tmp crypt.tmp
+    printf '%s' "GEMFURY_API_TOKEN=$(pbpaste)" > raw.tmp && jet encrypt raw.tmp crypt.tmp && cat crypt.tmp | pbcopy && rm raw.tmp crypt.tmp

-- the values above that have been copied to the clipboard can now be pasted as array items on `encrypted_environment` in either `codeship-services.yml` or `codeship-steps.yml`.
+Copy that onto the command line, then copy the value of GEMFURY_API_TOKEN into your clipboard.
+Press enter.
+The command above will use the value in your clipboard, encrypt it, and then copy it back into your clipboard, now encrypted.
+You can now paste the encrypted value into your `codeship-services.yml` file.

+In `codeship-steps.yml` it can be used as a step similar to the following:

+    - name: deploy
+      tag: master
+      service: gemfury-deploy
+      command: node deploy.js